AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/disable-tracking-for-an-email-link.md

    ><a class="mktNoTrack" href=" `http://www.mywebsite.com">This` link does not have tracking</a>
    >If you need help implementing this, please consult your web developer.

 Nice!
-You have now disabled tracking for a link.&nbsp;
+You have now disabled tracking for a link.